Overview

 Managing Retention in Cloud Drives

-Retention policies should be configured in the cloud drive platform to prevent storage quota exhaustion.
+Retention policies must be configured in the cloud drive to prevent storage quota issues.

 | Stage | Action |